JayZangwill/lightings/README.md

 ### 2017 3.15 v1.1.0

 1. Add `timeout` configuration item. (jsonp does not support timeout)
-2. Add `start` configuration item. (jsonp does not support timeout)
 3. Add `progress` configuration item. (jsonp does not support timeout)

 ### 2017 3.27 v1.2.0